 From Castle Eaton the path diverges away from the river for four miles and it is only in sight briefly at Blackford Farm.
 These four miles take you through farmland with corn “as high as an elephants eye”.

-At 2o miles from source, just before Upper Inglesham, the path has been rerouted away from the A361, and now follows the Thames into Lechlade.
-At Upper Inglesham, the first boat appears, and by Lechlade the river has widened to become Navigable.
+At 20 miles from source, just before Upper Inglesham, the path has been rerouted away from the A361, and now follows the Thames into Lechlade.
+At Upper Inglesham, the first boat appears, and by Lechlade the river has widened to become navigable.

-I chose to stay in The Old Swan Inn which has very comfortable rooms, but the Riverside is Larger and much better positioned actually on the river.
+For some reason I now cannot remember, I chose to stay in The Old Swan Inn which has very comfortable rooms, but the Riverside is larger and much better positioned actually on the river.